Engineering, Design and Society

 ǂǂǂǂ

-A minimum of 30 credits of Design Engineering Coursework (designated as ENGR in the Bachelor of Science in Design Engineering Degree Requirements listing above) are required (typically ten courses).
-15 credits (typically five courses) are prescribed ENGINEERING FUNDAMENTALS courses as noted in footnote ǂ above.
-The additional 15 credits are ENGINEERING ELECTIVES.
-The requirement of 30 credits of Engineering Coursework may include engineering courses taken as a part of a student’s Focus Areas (Focus Areas may require specific engineering courses be taken – see footnote ǂǂǂ above).
-This Engineering Coursework requirement combined with specific engineering content in the six INTEGRATIVE DESIGN STUDIOs (allocating 11 credits of the 18 credits for the design studios) and the Capstone Senior Design sequence (EDNS491 and EDNS492) produces 47 credits of engineering course work for this degree program.
-Note that certain ENGINEERING FUNDAMENTALS may also be prescribed by a Focus Area in order to satisfy prerequisite requirements.
-Likewise, students are encouraged to select ENGINEERING ELECTIVES to reinforce and complement the courses in the student’s chosen Focus Area.
-ENGINEERING ELECTIVES must be chosen from the list below, or select 400-level courses discussed with and approved by the student’s advisor.
-Finally, note that students must have at least 9 credits at or above the 300-level with a common theme or subject area within the group of courses that make up the required 30 credits of ENGINEERING FUNDAMENTALS and ENGINEERING ELECTIVES to ensure a reasonable level of disciplinary depth in a single field of engineering.
-Furthermore, students must have at least 9 credits at or above the 400-level of ENGINEERING ELECTIVES plus the 6 credits of capstone senior design course and project work (EDNS491 and EDNS492).
+A minimum of 45 credits of engineering content is required to be completed as part of the Design Engineering Coursework.
+The ENGINEERING FUNDAMENTALS courses, as noted in footnote ǂ above, fulfill 15 credit hours.
+The DESIGN ENGINEERING ELECTIVE courses, as noted in the footnote ǂǂ above, fulfill 6 credit hours.
+The ENGINEERING ELECTIVE courses, as noted in footnote ǂǂǂ above, fulfill 9 credit hours.
+This Engineering Coursework requirement combined with specific engineering content in the six INTEGRATIVE DESIGN STUDIOs (allocating 15 credits of the 18 credits for the design studios) and the Capstone Senior Design sequence (EDNS491 and EDNS492) produces 51 credits of engineering course work for this degree program.
+Students are encouraged to select ENGINEERING ELECTIVES to reinforce and complement the courses within the student's THEMATIC ELECTIVES and DESIGN ENGINEERING ELECTIVES.
+ENGINEERING ELECTIVES must be chosen from the list below or select 300+ level courses discussed with and approved by the student’s advisor.
+Finally, note that students must have at least 9 credits at or above the 300-level with the same course prefix to ensure a reasonable level of disciplinary depth in a single field of engineering.
+Furthermore, students must have at least 9 credits of engineering/technical content at or above the 400-level between courses within THEMATIC ELECTIVES, DESIGN ENGINEERING ELECTIVES, and ENGINEERING ELECTIVES to establish breadth.

-The following engineering-content courses can be used to satisfy the 15-credit requirement for ENGINEERING ELECTIVES.
+The following engineering-content courses can be used to satisfy the 9-credit requirement for ENGINEERING ELECTIVES or the 12-credit requirement for THEMATIC ELECTIVES.
 Please be aware of course prerequisites, reviewed with the student’s advisor.
-The below list includes approved coursework, but is not exhaustive.
+The below list includes approved coursework but is not exhaustive.
 Students can seek approval from faculty advisor for a course not listed below.

 Chemical Engineering